Archie J. Old Jr.: Military career

 Old flew 43 combat missions against Germany.
 On October 14, 1943, Old led the second raid on the Schweinfurt ball-bearing factories in the Fertile Myrtle III.
 Of 291 B-17s that reached the target, 60 were downed by flak or enemy fighters, for a loss rate of 20 percent.
 On June 21, 1944, Old led the second shuttle bombing run to Russia.
 The B-17 that Col. Old was in for the first Schweinfurt mission aborted, so Col. Curtis Lemay and BGen.
-Robert Williams led the first Schweinfurt raid on 17 August; Col. Old and Col. Budd Peaslee led the second Schweinfurt raid on 14 October 1944.
+Robert Williams led the first Schweinfurt raid on 17 August; Col. Old and Maj.
+Thomas F. Kenny led the second Schweinfurt raid on 14 October 1943.
 On June 21, 1944, Col. Old led the second Shuttle Mission to Russia.

 In July 1948 he was named commander of the Atlantic Division of the Military Air Transport Service.

 In 1951 Old got two of SAC's important overseas jobs of commanding the 7th Air Division in England and the 5th Air Division in French Morocco.
 Old retired September 1, 1965.
 He died March 24, 1984, at the base hospital at March Air Force Base.

 Commands held

 Other achievements

+Old led Operation Power Flite as a Major General.
+Three Boeing B-52 Stratofortresses became the first jet aircraft to circle the world nonstop in that mission.
+The mission was intended to demonstrate that the United States had the ability to drop a hydrogen bomb anywhere in the world.